zeule/asus-wmi-ec-sensors/README.md

 `ASUS_EC_SENSORS_MAX` modify that too.
 If the available sensors span more than `ASUS_EC_KNOWN_EC_REGISTERS` byte registers, increase that value too.

-For each sensor you need to provide its size in registers (for example, RPM counters span two registers), its bank index and register index within the bank.
+For each sensor you need to provide its size in bytes (for example, RPM counters span two single-byte registers), its bank index and register index within the bank.
 If the sensor spans two or more registers, provide the first one (the smaller number).

-Recompile and it should work.
+Compile and it should work.